MartinL1/I2C_DMAC/README.md

 ### __Version__

+- Version V1.1.4 -- Allow the DMAC to resume normal operation after an early NACK is received
 - Version V1.1.3 -- Fixed issue with consecutive calls to writeByte() overwriting data
 - Version V1.1.2 -- Allow other classes to simultaneously use remaining DMAC channels
 - Version V1.1.1 -- Replaced pinPeripheral() function with port register manipulation